 Also, you can face fines if you misrepresent consumers' rights.
 The best way to avoid that is to post something like "All Sales Final.
 This policy is offered in addition to your legal rights."

-Similar to the U.K., merchants are not allowed to enforce All Sales Final policies in all cases.
+In Australia, merchants are not allowed to enforce All Sales Final Policies in all cases.
 While one can be enforced if a consumer changes his mind or finds the item at a lower price somewhere else, it does not apply if a product or service has problems or defects.

 Even if you sell an item at a loss, you must at the least offer to repair or replace it, even if you post a conspicuous All Sales Final Policy.
 Failure to make good on defective items and ban returns and refunds no matter the situation is illegal in Australia.